Hideo Tarumi: Ambassador to China

 On July 15, 2020, it was reported that Tarumi would be appointed as the Ambassador to China, succeeding Yutaka Yokoi.
 Tarumi arrived in Beijing on November 26, but due to COVID-19 pandemic, he was required to stay in two weeks of quarantine.
 On April 14, 2021, President of China Xi Jinping accepted Tarumi's credentials at the Great Hall of the People.
+His tenure as ambassador ended on December 6, 2023.

+The Chinese government has accused Tarumi, alongside Chinese journalist Dong Yuyu, of belonging to an espionage organization due to Dong's support for political reforms.